 Fantom is unique in that its blockchain does not process transactions sequentially.
-Rather, they have developed their technology in a way that transactions get processes simultaneously.
+Rather, they have developed their technology in a way that transactions get processed simultaneously.

-While there are other blockchains, such as Solana, that result in even faster transactions than Fantom, Fantom has managed to develop a massive ecosystem of DeFi dapps and some unique partnerships with -stan governments (Afghanistan , Tajikistan, Pakistan).
+While there are other blockchains, such as Solana, that result in even faster transactions than Fantom, Fantom has managed to develop a massive ecosystem of DeFi dapps and some unique partnerships with -stan governments (Afghanistan, Tajikistan, and Pakistan).

 The key reason for this is that it uses the same coding language as Ethereum.

 Because most apps originally deployed on Ethereum developers find it extremely easy to port them over to Fantom.